-Plaid puts out a “request for startups” in nine underserved fintech sectors
+Plaid puts out a ‘request for startups’ in nine underserved fintech sectors

 Consumer-centric loan servicing.
 Once most loans in the United States are issued, they are immediately passed off to a servicer, who is responsible for collecting (“servicing”) the loan until it’s been fully paid off.
 This is generally an impersonal relationship, and in the event a loan reaches collections, it’s often dehumanizing.
 There is significant opportunity to create a consumer-centric loan servicing model that helps coach consumers out of debt and — ideally — helps them to build good credit.

 Hardware + software for branches.
 In-branch banking is waning, but a significant portion of our banking interactions still occur in-person.
-XX% of mortgages are still issued in-person.
+80% of mortgages are still issued in-person.
 Though the trend towards digital, asynchronous banking continues, it could take decades.
 In the meantime, there is significant opportunity to digitize the in-branch experience, for lending, account opening, Know Your Customer (KYC), and much more.

 Tax preparation.
 Despite being a relatively straightforward problem to solve, there are few startups are focused on tax preparation.
 Digitizing the U.S. federal + state tax codes would for a great open-source project, and doing so could enable many new entrants.